 If digging out the basement sounds like the ideal way to add living space to your home, it’s imperative that the area is dry.
 Some basements have a history of flooding or being wet and damp and this would need to be resolved first.
 For instance, two inches of rain running off the roof of a 2,000 square-foot house can produce more than 2,000 gallons of water.
 To help solve flooding in a basement, it’s important there are no cracks in the foundation, the gutters aren’t clogged, and the ground doesn’t slope towards the home.

 There are several solutions to a wet basement such as excavating around the home’s perimeter as well as installing drains along the inside of basement walls.
-For more information and advice on digging out and waterproofing a basement please feel free to contact our team of foundation-repair professionals at Nusite for a free inspection and written estimate.
+For more information and advice on Underpinning your basement please feel free to contact our team of foundation-repair professionals at Nusite Contractors for a free inspection and written estimate.
 Our work is fully certified, insured, and guaranteed as well as made to last.
+We serve Toronto and the surrounding GTA.

 Latest posts by Nusite (see all)